 Who to choose?

 There are probably only a few people you can ask to become your guarantor.
 After all, you are requesting that someone backstops your payments if you cannot make them.
 This requires an extensive financial background check and potentially puts him or her on the hook for your maintenance.

 Therefore, the person needs to have strong financials, a good job, and a credit report that checks out.
 This eliminates a lot of people.
 Then, there are the people you feel comfortable asking to take on this legal obligation.
 This is likely limited to close relatives.
 Typically, it is a child asking a parent to become the guarantor.
-Remember, this could complicate your relationship, particularly if you fall behind in your payments.
+Remember, this could complicate your relationship, mainly if you fall behind in your payments.

 When all else fails

 Ideally, you should have a good idea about what you can afford.
 Many New York City sellers want to see that you have been pre-approved for a mortgage.
 This is also beneficial to you since this allows you to know how much you can borrow.
 Your mortgage and maintenance payments are your two major housing expenditures.
 Therefore, you should have a good idea of your budget.
 Remember, you likely need one to two years of post-closing liquidity.